abdolence/redacter-rs/README.md

 Options:
   -m, --max-size-limit <MAX_SIZE_LIMIT>
           Maximum size of files to copy in bytes
-  -f, --filename-filter <FILENAME_FILTER>
+  -n, --max-files-limit <MAX_FILES_LIMIT>
+          Maximum number of files to copy.
+Sort order is not guaranteed and depends on the provider -f, --filename-filter <FILENAME_FILTER>
           Filter by name using glob patterns such as *.txt -d, --redact <REDACT>
-          List of redacters to use [possible values: gcp-dlp, aws-comprehend, ms-presidio, gemini-llm, open-ai-llm] --allow-unsupported-copies
+          List of redacters to use [possible values: gcp-dlp, aws-comprehend, ms-presidio, gemini-llm, open-ai-llm, gcp-vertex-ai]
+      --allow-unsupported-copies
           Allow unsupported types to be copied without redaction --gcp-project-id <GCP_PROJECT_ID>